Boom (windsurfing)

 A boom, in the context of windsurfing, is a piece of equipment that attaches to the mast, providing structural support for the sail.
 It completely encircles the sail, and is designed to be gripped, allowing the sailor to control the sail for normal sailing, and also for almost any type of maneuver (such as gybing, tacking, and waterstarting).
-Early pre RAF/cambered booms (often called a "wishbone boom" due to their symmetrical shape) were tied on to the mast using rope, but newer booms use a clamp mechanism for attachment.
+Early pre-RAF/cambered booms (often called a "wishbone boom" due to their symmetrical shape) were tied onto the mast using rope, but newer booms use a clamp mechanism for attachment.

 Application

 A windsurfer uses the boom to hold and maneuver the rigged sail, either directly gripping it in their hands, or through the use of harness lines.
 The boom mast attachment is the inhaul, the boom sail attachment (at the opposite end) is the outhaul and there is usually a connection at the boom head to attach an uphaul which is secured to the mast base with an elastic bungee cord allowing the rider the ability to lift the sail out of the water.

 When a sailor falls and must recover to a sailing position, the boom is sometimes used in one of the initial steps of performing a waterstart.
-When the sail is first lifted from the water, it often helps to push the back of the board slightly underwater, and then setting the front of the boom onto the board (near the footstraps).
+When the sail is first lifted from the water, it often helps to push the back of the board slightly underwater, and then set the front of the boom onto the board (near the footstraps).
 The buoyancy of the board will then push the boom upward, helping to lift the sail out of the water.